-Third grade teachers know their students’ worlds are expanding, and they find age appropriate ways to connect their classroom learning with the communities in which they live.
-The year-long study of New England’s indigenous people and European colonization includes material that is reflected in the geography and history of many students’ lives.
+Third grade teachers know their students’ worlds are expanding, and they find age-appropriate ways to connect their classroom learning with the communities in which they live.
+The year-long study of New England’s Indigenous people and European colonization includes material that is reflected in the geography and history of many students’ lives.
 The essential theme “What you see depends on where you stand” helps students identify the different perspectives in these stories, and begin to sort out how New England history has impacted their own personal stories.

 Homework provides another very tangible connection between classroom life and home life.
 While students might have brought home assignments occasionally during first and second grade, homework becomes an ongoing expectation during third grade.
-Deadlines and organizational challenges provide another way for students to understand their own learning profiles, and class time is set aside so that students can compare notes on what does and does not work for them.

 Gordon’s formal health and wellness curriculum begins in third grade, providing yet another connection between students' personal lives and their classroom work.